 - Muscle aches in the lower back, buttocks, thighs, or knees

-Genital symptoms include the appearance of small, painful blisters filled with clear or straw-colored fluid.
-They are usually found:
+Genital symptoms include small, painful blisters filled with clear or straw-colored fluid.
+Areas where the sores may found include:

-- In women: on the outer vaginal lips (labia), vagina, cervix, around the anus, and on the thighs or buttocks
+- Outer vaginal lips (labia), vagina, cervix, around the anus, and on the thighs or buttocks (in women)

-- In men: on the penis, scrotum, around the anus, on the thighs or buttocks
+- Penis, scrotum, around the anus, on the thighs or buttocks (in men)

-- In both sexes: on the tongue, mouth, eyes, gums, lips, fingers, and other parts of the body
+- Tongue, mouth, eyes, gums, lips, fingers, and other parts of the body (in both genders)

 A second outbreak can appear weeks or months later.
-It is usually less severe and goes away sooner than the first outbreak.
+It is most often less severe and it goes away sooner than the first outbreak.
 Over time, the number of outbreaks may decrease.